giz-t-hub/Poland/README.md

 ### Urban and regional development <a name="urban"></a>

-- Krajowa Polityka miejska *(Natiopnal Urban policy)* https://www.gov.pl/web/fundusze-regiony/polityka-miejska
+- Krajowa Polityka miejska *(National Urban policy)* https://www.gov.pl/web/fundusze-regiony/polityka-miejska

 ### EU accession and cooperation <a name="eu-accession"></a>